ozwolf-software/dropwizard-raml-view/README.md

 This bundle allows a RAML specification to be attached to the resources of the service, exposing a human-readable, HTML representation of the RAML specification on the `/api` resource.

+## EOL Notice

+This library has reached it's conclusion and it's concepts have been migrated into the new [DropWizard RAML](https://github.com/ozwolf-software/dropwizard-raml) project.
+Specifically, to migrate from this view to the new view, refer to the [DropWizard RAML API Docs](https://github.com/ozwolf-software/dropwizard-raml/tree/master/dropwizard-raml-apidocs) library.

 ## Disclaimer

 This bundle supports both RAML 1.0 and RAML 0.8 but not all features of the specification language have been implemented in the view.